joleel3389/sep10-freedom-project/blog/entry05.md

 ---

 For entry 5, my task was to further learn more about the freedom project tool I chose (which was flexbox), to be able to use it/incorporate it in my actual freedom project later.
 For my tool, I got to learn all of the properties used with it, with some honorable mentions being `flex-flow`, `flex`, and `align-items` for instance.
-In the process of learning all the properties of flexbox, I used [W3Schools](https://www.w3schools.com/css/css3_flexbox.asp) to learn the properties, and [jsbin](https://jsbin.com) to tinker with and understand these properties.
+In the process of learning all the properties of flexbox, I used [W3Schools](https://www.w3schools.com/css/css3_flexbox.asp) to learn the properties, and [ChatGPT](https://chatgpt.com/) to ask questions I was curious about, but not answered on the documentation I used.

 For example, with the `flex-flow` property, this property has two values.
 One value belongs to `flex-wrap`, and the other to `flex-direction`.
 The purpose of the `flex-flow` property is to have both of the properties `flex-wrap` and `flex-direction` be used under one property; `flex-flow`.
 When writing the values for `flex-flow`, the direction goes first, and then if the item should wrap or not.
 I tinkered with it as shown in my code snippet and image output below.
 ```css